 Post the crisis, to stabilize the economy the government had to spend more than $700 Billions to bail out many companies like the insurance company AIG, Bank of America and may more.

-Moral of the story is: Don’t keep all your investment within same industry or country.
+A big lesson which can be learnt from the Financial crisis of 2008 is: Don’t keep all your investment within same industry or country.
 DIVERSIFY!!

 A lot of movies and documentaries have been created highlighting some of the key events of the 2008 financial crisis, also known as the Subprime crisis.
 Some of my favourites are ‘The Big Short‘, ‘Too Big to Fail‘ and ‘Inside Job‘.
 Do watch them to know more on the crisis.

 Liked the article?
 Let me know in the comments below or using the Contact me page.